 53. Samoa classifies households and individuals as extremely poor if their income falls below the national food poverty line.
-Samoa's population living below the National Food Poverty Line stands at 6%12 up from 3% in 2013.
+Samoa's population living below the National Food Poverty Line stands at 6%, up from 3% in 2013.
 Despite the increase it is relatively low.
-Based on international poverty line definitions (IPL), 11.3% of the Samoan population are living below the IPL increasing from 6.06% in 2013.13 lation living below the BNPL fluctuated from 23% in 2002 to 27% in 2008, declined to 18.8% in 2013 and rose again to 22.7%15 in 2018.
+Based on international poverty line definitions (IPL), 11.3% of the Samoan population are living below the IPL increasing from 6.06% in 2013.

+54. Contrastingly, approximately 1 in every 5 Samoans (22.7%) were estimated to be living below Samoa's Basic Needs Poverty Line (BNPL) in 2018.
+14 The proportion of the Samoan population living below the BNPL fluctuated from 23% in 2002 to 27% in 2008, declined to 18.8% in 2013 and rose again to 22.7% in 2018.
 The 2018 increase however was uneven across Samoa with the more rural areas of Rest of Upolu (ROU) and Savaii (SAV) recording significant increases and the urban areas of Apia Urban Area (AUA) and semi-urban area of North West Upolu (NWU) recording slight increases in incidence of Basic Needs Poverty.